wballard/VariableSky/api.markdown

 can be easily updated by other clients and servers.

 ### link()
-Connect to data via an dotted path, linking to a local variable in your client program via a callback.
+Connect to data via a dotted path, linking to a local variable in your client program via a callback.

 In a typical program, you will have a lot of calls to `link` in order to